-Bonnie currently travels between Palm Beach Florida and Central Florida areas offering Equine Massage & Behavioral Therapy Sessions and Whole Horse Evaluations.
+Bonnie advocates for horses and is obsessed with helping them in any way she can.
+She currently travels the state of Florida (mainly between Palm Beach Florida and Central Florida areas) offering Equine Massage & Behavioral Therapy, Whole Horse Evaluations, Rehabilitation Guidance and much more.
 Upon request, she also offers Private Riding Lessons, Coaching at Shows, Horse Training, Schooling Rides and more.
-She especially enjoys helping horses overcome behavioral issues.
-She works with owners on their horses, riders on school horses and with trainers with clients or their own personal horses who are open-minded to outside observation and constructive input.
+She works with owners on their horses, riders on school horses and with trainers with their own personal horses who are open-minded to outside observation and constructive input.

-She enjoys spending quality time with current clients and reaching out to new clients who are like-minded to always be improving the lives of their horses and putting their horses first.
+She enjoys spending quality time with each horse and each client and is always reaching out to new clients who are like-minded to always be improving the lives of their horses and putting their horses first.
 Bonnie provides her clients with personable, individualized attention.
-She advocates for the horse and helps them to be heard.
+She is dedicated to improving the lives of horses and helps them to be heard.

 Massage Therapy ~ Bonnie became a Certified Equine Massage Therapist in 2014 during the time when she purchased a show horse in desperate need of rehabilitation.
 After having paid several therapists to help her horse, it dawned on Bonnie that her life-long experience with horses provided a huge foundation of which she not only could help her own horse through his rehab but other horses as well through massage therapy.
 She studied the Jean-Pierre Hourdebaigt video series, Equinology, and studied the methods of some of the most renowned and respected professionals in the industry regarding Equine Massage such as Jim Masterson's "The Masterson Method" and several others whos methods Bonnie felt she would like to emulate and expand upon.
 She took a course with Susan Smith-Massie and continued researching and practicing on her own horse and her friend's horses as well as many other horses in need of immediate help in order to gain experience.
 She has been helping so many horses ever since and especially enjoys helping horses with more difficult issues and receives calls for her massage specialty when concerned horse owners or trainers who's horses are experiencing challenging, mysterious or very serious issues have been hard to pinpoint or resolve.
 She offers immediate help for the horse, and then relies on each horse owner to provide follow up care through her recommendations noted in her comprehensive reports.
 She continues to study the methods of well known and highly respected massage therapists in the industry and firmly believes in how beneficial massage is to the performance and well-being of every horse.
 She works directly with horse trainers, veterinarians, chiropractors and other equine service providers to ensure the best outcome for each horse's continued health.